-2020 OHSAA BOYS TENNIS CALENDAR March 9 First Day of Coaching and Mandatory Instruction Permitted March 27 First Regular Season Contest Permitted April 13 Non-Interscholastic Competition No Longer Permitted w/o Approved Waiver April 27 Deadline for Entering or Withdrawing from the OHSAA Tournament w/o penalty May 3 Tournament Draw/Seeding Date- 2:00 p.m.
-May 11-May 16# Sectional Tournaments May 18-May 23 District Tournaments May 29-30 State Tournament - Lindner Family Tennis Center-Mason, OH
+2020 OHSAA GIRLS TENNIS CALENDAR August 1 First Day of Coaching and Instruction August 7 First Regular Season Contest Permitted September 8 Non-Interscholastic Competition No Longer Permitted w/o Approved Waiver.
+Note some students join the team "late" and continue to compete in events prior to joining school teamthese students have a date by which even if the student has not participated for the school team, they may not participate non- interscholastically AND compete in OHSAA tournament.
+You must know the non-interscholastic rule and the Waiver process.
+September 21 Deadline for Entering or Withdrawing from the OHSAA Tournament w/o penalty September 27 Tournament Draw/Seeding Date October 5 -October 10# Sectional Tournaments October 12-October 17 District Tournaments October 23-24 State Tournament - Lindner Family Tennis Center-Mason, OH

 Unless an earlier date is established by a District Athletic Board (no earlier than two days prior to the established date).
-Thus, the sectional tournament could start as early as May 9, 2020.
+Thus, the sectional tournament could start as early as October 3, 2020